raspberrypilearning/ambient-art/en/step_1.md

 + Use the LED matrix to display images or text
 + Make sure your program runs for no more than thirty seconds.

+### Try it

+--- task ---

-To see some examples, click on the **run** button and then adjust the colour in the Sense HAT emulator.
+Click on the **run** button and then adjust the colour in the Sense HAT emulator.

 <iframe src="https://trinket.io/embed/python/dc17e4a16f" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+--- /task ---

+### Get inspiration

+You are going to make some design decisions to meet the requirements of the Mission Zero challenge.
+These are:

+1. Use the colour sensor
+1. Output an image or text to the LED matrix
+1. Ensure your program runs for no more than 30 seconds.

+--- task ---

+Explore these example projects to get more ideas:

 <iframe src="https://trinket.io/embed/python/604972af60" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>